Fabulous Hudson Hornet: Herb Thomas

 Herb Thomas began the 1951 NASCAR Grand National season with moderate success in a Plymouth car, plus one win in an Oldsmobile.
-He switched mid season to his Fabulous Hudson Hornet, and won the 1951 championship.
+He switched mid-season to his Fabulous Hudson Hornet and won the 1951 championship.

 Thomas dominated the entire 1953 NASCAR Grand National season.
-He won a series best 12 races en route to becoming the first two-time series champion.
+He won a series-best 12 races en route to becoming the first two-time series champion.

-A 1952 model was purchased by Thomas from a Hudson dealer sometime in late July or August 1952, and he campaigned it during next season and a half, ultimately capturing fifteen wins, as well as the 1953 championship with it.
+A 1952 model was purchased by Thomas from a Hudson dealer sometime in late July or August 1952, and he campaigned it during the next season and a half, ultimately capturing fifteen wins, as well as the 1953 championship with it.
 When Thomas purchased a replacement car to race in the 1954 season, his 1952 model was sold as a used car and subsequently driven in the southern U.S. ending up in eastern Kentucky by the mid-1970s.
 After being put in storage, changing owners, and verifying the serial numbers that it was the original number 92 raced by Thomas, the car was restored and shown at the 1998 EyesOn Design show.

-This car was nominated for the National Historic Vehicle Register, which is limited to cars with "important American historic events, association with important American historic figures, its design or construction value, and its informational value" and shown at 2014 "Cars At The Capital" - the first ever automotive heritage celebration held on the National Mall.
+This car is in the National Historic Vehicle Register.
+This recognition is limited to cars with "important American historic events, association with important American historic figures, its design or construction value, and its informational value" and shown at 2014 "Cars At The Capital" - the first-ever automotive heritage celebration held on the National Mall.

 Tim Flock

-Julius Timothy Flock (May 11, 1924 – March 31, 1998), an early NASCAR two time series champion, won the 1952 Grand National Champion cup as driver of one of the three Fabulous Hudson Hornets.
+Julius Timothy Flock (May 11, 1924 – March 31, 1998), an early NASCAR two-time series champion, won the 1952 Grand National Champion Cup as driver of one of the three Fabulous Hudson Hornets.
 His second championship cup, in 1955, was won using a Chrysler automobile.
-He was forced out of NASCAR after supporting a 1961 unionisation attempt but continued to race under other sanctioning bodies.
+He was forced out of NASCAR after supporting a 1961 unionization attempt, but continued to race under other sanctioning bodies.

 Legacy

-Despite Hudson's racing success, the marketplace competition and fierce rivalry between Chevrolet and Ford was too much to save the small scale independent automaker.
-Hudson merged with Nash-Kelvinator Corporation in 1954 to become American Motors Corporation.
+Despite Hudson's racing success, the marketplace competition and fierce rivalry between Ford and Chevrolet was too much to save the small-scale independent automaker.
+Hudson merged with Nash-Kelvinator Corporation in 1954 to become American Motors Corporation (AMC).
 The Hudson name was finally retired in 1957, as AMC transformed into Rambler.
 The Hornet name was used by AMC for their compact sedan from 1970 to 1977.
-When automakers began returning to racing venues as a form of advertising and industrial prowess, AMC was competitive in the drag racing scene with their AMX taking the SS/D class record for ten years, and successfully fielded the AMC Javelin in the Trans-Am Series winning the manufacturer trophies in 1970 and 1971.
-The AMC Matador was developed into a winner on the NASCAR circuits.
+When automakers began returning to racing venues as a form of advertising and industrial prowess, AMC was competitive in the drag racing scene with their AMX taking the SS/D class record for ten years and successfully fielding the AMC Javelin in the Trans-Am Series winning the manufacturer trophies in 1970 and 1971.
+The AMC Matador was developed into a winner and favorite on the NASCAR circuits during the early 1970s.
+The Hornet model name was acquired by Chrysler Corporation with the acquisition of AMC in 1987.
+The new Dodge Hornet SUV is a high-performance version of the Alfa Romeo Tonale.